OSInside/kiwi/doc/source/commands/kiwi.rst

 --logfile=<filename>

-  Specify log file. the logfile contains detailed information about the process.
+  Specify log file.
+The logfile contains detailed information about the process.
 The special call: `--logfile stdout` sends all information to standard out instead of writing to a file